jamescsq47/PAROAtten/README.md

 # PAROAttention (Hardware code)
 This package includes PAROAttention codes with quantization and sparsity implementation.
-We build PAROAttention based on the [SageAttn V2](https://github.com/thu-ml/SageAttention) code, and further integrate the tailored designs for $PV^{T}$ INT8 quantization and block-wise sparsity.
+We build PAROAttention based on the [SageAttention](https://github.com/thu-ml/SageAttention) code, and further integrate the tailored designs for $PV^{T}$ INT8 quantization and block-wise sparsity.
 Additionally, this package also includes the RoPE kernel with fused permutation mentioned in our paper.

 ## Installation
 - `python >= 3.9`, `torch >= 2.3.0`, `CUDA >= 11.8`